 In an age of ubiquitous electronics and electromechanical systems, I think it’s easy to forget that we don’t necessarily need electricity for everything.
 I’m no Luddite, by any stretch of the imagination; I just think some problems are more sustainably and elegantly solved with purely mechanical devices.

 Take the problem of opening a gate from a vehicle.
 Both my father and my brother live on gated properties, not because they’re rolling in so much dough, but because they live out in the sticks and keep livestock and pets that they can’t have wandering off.
-So they’ve both got vehicle gates in their fences, and both gates are well removed from any source of municipal electricity.
+So they both have vehicle gates in their fences, and both gates are well removed from any source of municipal electricity.

 Dad went to considerable expense to install an electric gate opener powered by a lead-acid battery kept up by a solar panel, which works just like a suburban garage door opener.
 Very convenient, in use, but expensive to install and with considerable maintenance troubles associated with the battery and the solar panel and the motor and the mechanics.
 My brother, on the other hand, opted for the minimal solution and has no opener at all.
 When he leaves in the morning and when he gets home at night, he has to stop at the gate, get out of the car, open the gate, drive through it, stop again, get out again, close the gate, and get back in the car before continuing on his way.
 A low-cost solution with basically zero maintenance, but he pays for it with inconvenience.